robole/stylelint-config-roboleary/README.md

 ## Show gratitude

-If this helped you, please star the repo to help others find it. 🌟
+If this helped you, please [star the repo](https://github.com/robole/stylelint-config-roboleary/) to help others find it. 🌟

-You can [make a donation](https://ko-fi.com/roboleary) to enable me to make more great open-source software and tutorials. 🙏
+You can [make a donation](https://ko-fi.com/roboleary) to support me to make more great open-source software and tutorials. 🙏